Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights

 10 minutes prior to scheduled departure time: All passengers must obtain their boarding passes and be in the gate area available for boarding at least 10 minutes prior to your flight’s scheduled departure time.
 If not, Southwest may cancel your reserved space, and you will not be eligible for denied boarding compensation.

-An adult traveling with a child four years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
+An adult traveling with a child six years old or younger may board during Family Boarding, which occurs after the “A” group has boarded and before the “B” group begins boarding.
 If the child and the adult are both holding an “A” boarding pass, they should both board with the “A” boarding group.

 Yes.
 However, in order to maintain the integrity of the boarding process, we ask that earlier boarding positions board with the later positions.
 For example, if a passenger is assigned position A16 and wants to board with a passenger assigned position A45, the passenger holding the A16 boarding pass should board with the A45 passenger.

 We realize that some Customers with disabilities require the assistance of the individuals they are traveling with, and we will allow a travel companion to act as an "attendant" and preboard with a Customer with a disability.
 In most cases, the Customer requires assistance from only one other person, and any additional family members or friends are asked to board with their assigned group.
 However, if a Customer needs assistance from more than one family member, then the Customer should be allowed the additional help.